 Costs

-Because refractive lens exchange require an operating theatre, more staff and different equipment, it can cost up to 50 percent more than laser eye surgery.
-The cost of laser eye surgery is between $3050 and $3580 per eye in New Zealand.
-Whilst the cost of refractive lens exchange can be between $4000 and $5000.
+Because refractive lens exchange requires an operating theatre, more staff and different equipment, it can cost up to 50 percent more than laser eye surgery.
+The cost of laser eye surgery is between $3200 and $3600 per eye in New Zealand.
+The cost of refractive lens exchange can be between $5000 and $7500.
 The type of lens used and which surgeon are both factors in the cost variation.

 Deciding to have any type of vision correction surgery is an important and serious decision.
 It is especially important that you are fully informed of the risks associated.
 Where possible, you should always choose the safest procedure which is suitable for you.